Andy Myers: Coaching career

-Myers coached Old Isleworthians Youth in 2008.
+Myers began his coaching career with Old Isleworthians Youth, overseeing the U8 to U14 range.
 In 2011, he returned to Chelsea as U15 head coach and became assistant to U21 and U19 head coach Dermot Drummy in 2012.
 He spent the 2016–17 season as an assistant first team coach at Vitesse, before returning to Chelsea to take up the role as Development Squad head coach Joe Edwards' assistant.
 On 6 July 2018, it was announced that Myers had been appointed Chelsea U18 manager and one year later, he was promoted into the role of Development Squad head coach.
 During the curtailed 2019–20 season, which ended with the final standings being determined by points per game, Myers managed the team to the Premier League 2 First Division title.
 He moved into the role of loan player technical coach in May 2022.
 He remained in the role until 6 November 2023, when he was appointed as assistant to head coach Joe Edwards at Millwall.
 Myers departed the club after Edwards' sacking on 21 February 2024.
+In November 2025, Myers temporarily assisted the coaching of Middlesbrough under caretaker manager Adi Viveash.